1937 in the Spanish Civil War: October–December

 The fall of Gijón.
 Nationalists enter Gijón and plunder the city for days; death sentences over Asturians are so frequently imposed and carried out that the Nationalists themselves call their jurisdiction "the machine gun".
-Rapes and murders are tolerated by the Nationalists leadership for several days.
+Rapes and murders are tolerated by the Nationalist leadership for several days.
 There is no reliable count of the thousands of civilians murdered during these days.